Video-S/LinearAlgebraExprAndEvalParser/README.md

 Simple linear algebra recursive-descent interpreter (I think...?) for C#.
 Will be used in another simple 2D vector math visualizer.

 Tokenizer deals with lexical parsing.
 Parser deals with syntax.
-Expression and structs deal with evaluation.
+Structs and expressions deal with representation and evaluation.

 Cobbled together using: https://www2.lawrence.edu/fast/GREGGJ/CMSC270/parser/parser.html (thanks, guys!)